A Look at What We Call “The Market” –

 Scanning the universe of stocks for certain technical characteristics can uncover some good candidates, but finding the right ones among the resulting group is actually harder than working with a pre-qualified set of stocks.
 An intangible benefit of working with a select list is that you get to know the characteristics of the securities and gain confidence in their behavior in relation to the technical studies you’re using.
 I’ve included a list of stocks that I look at based on liquidity, high option volume, and narrow Bid/Ask Spreads to get you started.
 The individual education and trading services here at The Diversified Trader will have their own take on what markets are best for their style of trading.

-Since an integral part of my mission is to structure your wealth building plan not to be at the mercy of “the market” and have the market work for you, picking stocks on a fundamental basis alone is counterproductive.
+Since an integral part of my mission is to structure your Wealth Building Plan not to be at the mercy of “the market” and have the market work for you, picking stocks on a fundamental basis alone is counterproductive.
 Having a list of stocks you can “trade” for long-term growth makes the most sense for the retail wealth builder.
-Then:

 Here’s to Taking Stock in Your Financial Future,